mobilepadawan/artificial-intelligence/Speech-Synthesis-Voice-Recognition/readme.md

 This animation is integrated with the `soundstart` and `soundend` events propper of `SpeechRecognition` object.

 ## Sounds
 The MP3 sound files added to this project are downloaded from a free resource mp3 sound centre.
-There is no any intention to comercialize with those sounds and the use of them are limited for non comercial software projects.
+There is no any intention to comercialize with those sounds and the use of them are limited for non commercial software projects.
+If you want to use this code for a commercial project, please change the mp3 sounds included here for sounds with a commercial license.